ysyk2021/the-power-of-peer-support-in-workplace-bullying-prevention-building-community-and-connection-among/src/chapter-2-1.md

-Chapter 12: Different Perspectives and Approaches to Workplace Bullying
+Different Perspectives and Approaches to Workplace Bullying
 =======================================================================

 In this chapter, we will explore the importance of understanding different perspectives and approaches to workplace bullying prevention.
 Recognizing diverse viewpoints and strategies can help build a comprehensive and inclusive framework for addressing workplace bullying and fostering community and connection among employees.